brittaniSavery/siba-league-site/frontend/src/lib/home.md

 The Western starters were Roman Guseinev (PG) from the San Diego Captains, Derek Blackman (SG) from the Oklahoma City Twisters, Frank Richardson (SF) from the Houston Stampede, Tyron White (PF) from the Kansas City Koyotes, and Chris Cunningham (C) from the Dallas Rangers.

 Unlike the Rookies vs Sophomores, the All-Star Game was dominated by the West, ending with a score of 152 to 128.
 Roman Guseinev took Players of the Game with 35 points, 14 assists, and 4 rebounds.
 [Watch](https://averyincorporated.com/siba/games/2021SIBAAllStarGame.mp4) the game if you want to see the top players in the SIBA!

-### March 4, 2021

-The Oklahoma City Twisters and the Texas Tech Red Raiders have announced that Jordan Bank has stepped down from his positions as general manager and head coach in order to focus more on his family.
-Both teams have wished him the best in his future endeavors.

-### March 2, 2021

-We have two more GMs joining the SIBA!
-Please welcome Eddie Komrska of the Indiana Express and Denzil Davis of the Seattle Sasquatch.

-### February 28, 2021

-We have another new GM for SIBA.
-Please welcome Luis Rodriguez of the New Jersey Hoops!
-With Rodriguez joining, we have our first fully human controlled division in the pro league.